gregogolla/gregogolla.github.io/docs/finances.md

 - `Date` – Select the date the payment was made.
 - `Amount` – Enter the amount paid.
 - `Memo` – Add any additional information regarding the transaction.
 - `Attachment` - use the `Choose File` button to upload an image of the banking receipt.
-This will be used as proof for the `Treasurer` to approve the request.
+This will be used as proof for the `Treasurer` to approve the payment record.

 ![alt text](images/6.2.1_Allocation_Added.png "Allocation added")